sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/express-router/README.md

 # Express: Router

-As you add more routes to an Express app, your files can start getting bloated:
+As you add more routes to an Express app, your `index.js` will start getting bloated:

 ```js

 app.get("/users", getUsersHandler)
 app.get("/users/:id", getUserHandler)
 app.post("/users", createUsersHandler)